 AS interested as I am for the new Cavaliers to take shape, I am not quite sure if I’m ready for life post-LeBron.
-I have been treated to a four-year James hiatus before and I wasn’t a massive fan of losing a high number of games (215 to be exact).
+I was ‘treated’ to a four-year James hiatus before and I wasn’t a massive fan of losing a high number of games (215 to be exact).
 Kyrie Irving was nice, but sandwiched around his success the Cavs drafted the likes of Dion Waiters and Anthony Bennett, recorded a then NBA record 26 consecutive losses and ended countless possessions with me screaming at Andrew Bynum, Omri Casspi, Jamario Moon, Ryan Hollins, Jarrett Jack and Tyler Zeller.
 I’ll give you a minute to Google some of those names.

 I’LL be the first to admit though that I have been spoilt by having LeBron on my team.
 I am eternally grateful for the highs and lows that he helped me experience as a sports fan though even if it wasn’t all smooth sailing.
 He tested my faith at times (see: 8th July 2010 or 10th June 2016) but it was always worth it.
-Making my move to Toronto was exciting for a number of reasons, but watching Cleveland play at some point near the top of my list.
+Making a move to live in Toronto was exciting for a number of reasons, but watching Cleveland play at some point near the top of my list.
 I wouldn’t have been able to forgive myself if I failed to watch him play at least once as a Cavalier and luckily I don’t have to play the what if game.

 BELIEVE it or not, LeBron’s decision impacts more people than just me and I haven’t even discussed the basketball ramifications of LBJ to LA.
 Frankly put, James isn’t joining a championship team with the Lakers and to be honest we may have seen LeBron’s last NBA Finals run.
 MAY HAVE SEEN, don’t take it out of context.
 I would be surprised if James didn’t have at least one or two more cracks at a shiny championship ring, but he won’t be claiming one with this Lakers squad.